flaws

 Auntie Heffalump’s Advice Column

-Published February 9, 2010 by sleepydumpling
+Published February 9, 2010 by Fat Heffalump

 One of the great things about WordPress as a blogging platform is the stats and information it gives you.
 Well, that and being able to send troll commenters direct to spam so I never have to read their bullshit.
 Probably the most eye opening piece of information is the search terms that people use to find your blog.
 At the moment, the number one search string leading to this blog at the moment is the phrase “what will my friends think about me dating a fat woman”.